Crawford keeps up torrid May, helps Giants beat Rockies 7-4

 Derek Holland (3-6) settled down after giving up a three-run homer to Nolan Arenado in the first.
 The left-hander allowed four runs in five innings to help the Giants snap a three-game skid.

-The Giants' bullpen allowed three hits the rest of the way, with Hunter Strickland getting Arenado to pop up to end the game and earn his 11th save.
+The Giants' bullpen allowed three hits the rest of the way, with Hunter Strickland getting Arenado to pop up with two on to end the game and earn his 11th save.

+"It would've been nice to get a sweep.
+Just wasn't meant to be.
+The Giants had some good at-bats," Arenado said.
+"They deserved to win today."

 Between four strikeouts, Evan Longoria delivered a run-scoring triple in the fifth off reliever Harrison Musgrave (0-1) that staked the Giants to a 5-4 lead.
 Over the three-game series, Longoria also had two homers and two doubles.